 For instance, in the Microsoft Teams environment, I can send the document and collaboratively work with the recipient.
 The automation in this process would be an AI tool for grammar and sentence checks and even create social media posts.

 So, list everything, and then start to think about automating the processes.
-This will allow you to scale your event.
+It will allow you to scale your event.
 Automation and collaboration are two sides of the same coin.

 Enterprises are taking great interest in investing in new automation technologies, which means a total overhaul of existing systems and practices.
 What, according to you, are the key areas enterprises should focus on?

-There are three key areas that enterprises need to look into while automating technologies.
+There are three critical areas that enterprises need to look into while automating technologies.

-First, enterprises must assess the entire events platforms they intend to use and conduct a survey to figure out what platforms people are comfortable with.
+First, enterprises must assess the entire events platforms they intend to use and conduct a survey to determine what media people are comfortable with.

 Once they take the above assessment, they need to look at events and figure out which platforms need to be consolidated or streamlined.
 The streamlining process should be applicable for planning, organizing, collaborating, promoting, and so on.